 3. Notice where a thought or feeling starts in your body - surprisingly, once you start noticing more about your body's reactions, you'll notice that not all start in your head!
 EXPERIENCE THE EXPERIENCE - where has it started?
 Can you give it a color, a shape or a noise?
 Is it traveling in a particular direction?
 If so - start REVERSING, SHRINKING, FADING & MOVING that feeling until you can dissolve it, dissipate it and evaporate it, making it disappear completely.

 4. COACH yourself - If you find yourself starting thoughts with, 'I don't know why...'
 Ask yourself, 'What if I did know?
 What if I was a person who did know the answer/ what to do/ why it happened...' etc. Leave the self-sabotage circle and start a new thread of thought patterns.
 Constructive, useful ones that will leave you feeling empowered and in control again.

-5. REMEMBER your successes; EXPLORE your motivation and CREATE VIVID recalls of times of past triumph, victories and accomplishments.
-Take yourself back to moments of pride - recapture those feelings, sights, sounds and smells.
-RE-LIVE those moments and feel the rush through your body as your neurotransmitters fire off all those beautiful happy hormones, brining your to a place of peace and tranquility again.
+5. REMEMBER your successes; EXPLORE your motivation and CREATE VIVID recalls of times of past triumph, victories, and accomplishments.
+Take yourself back to moments of pride - recapture those feelings, sights, sounds, and smells.
+RE-LIVE those moments and feel the rush through your body as your neurotransmitters fire off all those beautiful happy hormones, bringing you to a place of peace and tranquility again.

 6. TRICK your brain and override feelings of tension, stress, and anxiety by placing a chopstick in your mouth horizontally corner-to-corner and biting on it.
 Your neurotransmitters will be activated by the tiny muscles in your cheeks from forced smiling, flooding your body with the feel-good hormones dopamine, endorphins and serotonin.
 This not only relaxes your body, but it can lower your heart rate and blood pressure too.